JenieX/instagram--download-all-media/README.md

 It is related to how Instagram works.
 And in order for the download window to show up, you may need to allow it, as it is a `POPUP`.

 ### No Minimized Download window
 It is related to how Instagram works.
 And if the window is minimized, the download session will be paused.
-It will resume download after maximizing the window though.
+It will automatically resume download after maximizing the window though.

 ### Download Delay
 To simulate normal usage thus lower the chance of being detected as a spam.